Affect or Effect: Meaning, Difference And Usage

 Conclusion:

-The confusion between affect or effect is common, but it does not have to be difficult.
+The confusion between affect and effect is common but easy to fix.

 Leave a Comment